 Poor Start Curtails Houtzen’s Ascot Hopes

-However, that poor start never allowed her to get into real contention for a place as last year's winner edged out favourite for the second successive year in a repeat of last year's 1-2.
+However, that poor start never allowed her to get into real contention for a place as last year’s winner Blue Point edged out favourite for the second successive year in a repeat of last year’s 1-2.

 Soldier’s Call, a winner at the Royal meeting last year, finished in third.